Klasmart-Engineering/user-service/documents/howto/pullrequests.md

 ### Make your stance clear

 - If you are happy with the changes and don't think any suggestions should block the merge, approve the PR.
-- If you have think additional work/discussion is required before the PR can merge, request changes on Bitbucket.
+- If you have think additional work/discussion is required before the PR can merge, request changes on Github.
-- If you change your mind at any time (perhaps based on new suggestions), update your review status on Bitbucket.
+- If you change your mind at any time (perhaps based on new suggestions), update your review status on Github.
 - Don't worry about disagreeing with your coworkers, that's all part of healthy debate.
 - Consider using [conventional comments](https://conventionalcomments.org/) to clarify your comments.